Hometown, Country: Wuhu, China

-I liked working with technical problems and respected MIT as a school that emphasizes fundamental scientific and engineering advancements.
+What brought you to MIT?
+I liked working on technical problems and respected MIT as a school that emphasizes fundamental scientific and engineering advancements.
 Before I came here, I was prepared to have a tough life that would eventually lead to the infamous Permanent head Damage (Ph.D.)
 Syndrome.
 However, it turns out that my journey here is quite manageable and pleasant, thanks to the tremendous support and care from the MIT family.

 What problem are you trying to solve with your current research and what are some possible applications?
 I am currently working on computational and statistical approaches to problems in optical spectroscopy.
 The technical aspects range from coming up with new designs featuring computational elements for building miniaturized yet sensitive spectrometers, to developing mathematical and statistical models for better understanding complex spectroscopy datasets.
 Our lab is very interested in applications for Raman spectroscopy, which is an optical spectroscopy technique that probes the vibrational and rotational modes for molecules.
 Different molecules usually have distinct Raman fingerprints that one can use for various analytical purposes.
 Throughout the years, we have acquired many Raman spectroscopy datasets for various applications, ranging from biomanufacturing process monitoring to personalized health monitoring.
 A big part of my job is quantifying what we can learn from these measurements through computational and statistical processing.